Well at Nacogdoches produced 10 barrels of oil a day in 1866.

 Boring for Texas Oil

 During the war years, as the nation struggled to survive, the impact on the young oil business was dramatic.
 Wild fluctuations in oil prices were common.
-In 1859 oil sold for $20 dollars a barrel; in 1861 it averaged only 52 cents a barrel.
+In 1859 oil sold for $20 a barrel; in 1861 it averaged only 52 cents a barrel.
 Two years later, oil averaged $8.15 a barrel.
-In these early years, such fluctuations posed great risk for those who sought their fortunes drilling for oil.
+In these early years, such fluctuations posed a great risk for those who sought their fortunes drilling for oil.

 As the Civil War continued, Barret served as a captain in the Confederate States of America’s Quartermaster Corps in Texas’ Nacogdoches district.
 The war ended in 1865 at Appomattox Court House, Va., not far from where Barret had been born in 1832.